IFSCA Global In-House Centres (GIC) Regulations, 2025 A Comprehensive Guide for Financial Institutions

 GICs are permitted to provide services relating to financial products and financial services to their non-resident group entities.
 These services may include accounting, risk management, compliance monitoring, treasury operations, analytics, research, and technology-enabled support functions.

 To maintain the international character of IFSCs, services provided to Indian group entities are capped at 10% of total annual revenue.
-This ensures that GICs primarily serve offshore operations while maintaining limited domestic integration.
+This ensures compliance with IFSCA GIC regulations 2025 requirements.

 Certain restrictions apply to prevent regulatory arbitrage.
 Existing operations in India cannot simply be transferred to the IFSC without prior approval.
 Similarly, foreign entities servicing Indian group companies may shift such operations to IFSC only after obtaining regulatory clearance.